Blurred path between rows of notatray boxes

 • Processing cash more efficiently by enabling the automation of loading, filling, and packing

-• Visibility into the entire cash cycle as a result of every tray having a digital twin that can be tracked from a central console, showing the position and contents of each tray
+• Possibility of visibility into the entire cash cycle as a result of every tray having a digital twin that can be tracked from a central console, showing the position and contents of each tray

-• Eased pressures on scare resources, with NotaTray®-facilitated automation freeing up operations staff and infrastructure.
+• Eased pressures on scarce resources, with NotaTray®-facilitated automation freeing up operations staff and infrastructure.

 Wolfgang Kneilmann